clewisdavis/The-Joy-of-React/course-notes.md

 >
 ```

-- If we omit the `action` attribute, the browswer will use the current URL, effectively reloading the page.
+- If we omit the `action` attribute, the browser will use the current URL, effectively reloading the page.

 - 👀**In the context of a modern Rect app, this isn't what we want.
 We do not want to reload the entire page, we want to fetch a bit of data and re-render a few components with that data.
 This produces a faster, smoother user experience.**👀

 - That's why we need to include `event.preventDefault()`.
-It stops the browswer from exectuting a full page reload.
+It stops the browser from executing a full page reload.

 ### Other Form Controls